bodebisi/Darey.io-Projects/LAMP.md

 ### you should see this <img width="994" alt="Screen Shot 2023-05-31 at 8 54 07 PM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/be708e82-5aeb-4bde-900a-645162f7a091">

 ### You can leave this file in place as a temporary landing page for your application until you set up an index.php file to replace it.

+## STEP 5 — ENABLE PHP ON THE WEBSITE

 ### With the default DirectoryIndex settings on Apache, a file named index.html will always take precedence over an index.php.